USC-IGC/ukbb_parser/README.md

 ### inventory

-The **inventory** subcommand can inventory a specific set of data.
+The **inventory** subcommand will create binary columns indicating the presence of specified data.
+The data that can be inventoried are _ICD-10 conditions, self-report (non-cancer) conditions, and careers_.

+As can be viewed on [the UK Biobank data showcase](http://biobank.ctsu.ox.ac.uk/crystal/index.cgi), these data are organized in a hierarchical tree structure with five levels.
+At the end of each of the branches are selectable codes, i.e., codes that are used in and can be queried for in the UK Biobank data spreadsheet.
+By default, the **inventory** subcommand will aggregate all selectable codes within the requested level/code input into a single binary column.
+To obtain a column for the aggregate column _and_ an additional column for each of the selectable codes within the requested level/code combination, please use `--all_codes`.
+All selectable codes regardless of level can also be obtained using `--level S --code all`.

 Code inputs should be derived from the datafield-specific coding pages available on the UK Biobank showcase.
-As the upper levels of the self-report conditions have non-unique codes (-1), please use the "meaning" instead.
 If there are spaces in the codes, please use quotes around the entry (see example below).
+Multiple levels and codes can be used at once, but please ensure that levels and codes are provided in corresponding pairs.

+##### ICD-10

+The coding tree for the ICD-10 conditions can be viewed in part on the pages of either of the datafields ([41202](http://biobank.ctsu.ox.ac.uk/crystal/field.cgi?id=41202) and [41204](http://biobank.ctsu.ox.ac.uk/crystal/field.cgi?id=41204)) or on the [coding page](http://biobank.ctsu.ox.ac.uk/crystal/coding.cgi?id=19).

+_Notes_
+* For top level codes (`--level 0`), use the chapter number, e.g., "Chapter I" to indicate "Certain infectious and parasitic diseases".
+* For Level 1 (`--level 1`), add "Block" to the beginning, e.g., "Block A00-09" to indicate "Intestinal infectious diseases"

+##### Self-Report (non-cancer)

+The coding tree for the self-report (non-cancer) conditions can be viewed on [the datafield page](http://biobank.ctsu.ox.ac.uk/crystal/field.cgi?id=20002) or on the [coding page](http://biobank.ctsu.ox.ac.uk/crystal/coding.cgi?id=6).

+_Notes_
+* As can be seen on the coding page, the upper levels of the self-report conditions have non-unique codes (-1).
+Please use the "Meaning" as the `--code` input instead.

+##### Careers

+The coding tree for careers can be viewed on [the datafield page](http://biobank.ctsu.ox.ac.uk/crystal/field.cgi?id=132) or on the [coding page](http://biobank.ctsu.ox.ac.uk/crystal/coding.cgi?id=2).
+Please note that the coding on the coding page is only available to logged-in users.

+Also note that this inventory binarization only produces one column per job code, i.e., a job code will be noted as present so long as it has been indicated in any of the visits/instances.

+##### Flags and Usage

 Inputs:
 * `--incsv CSV`      File path of downloaded UK Biobank CSV